robinakashita/blue-origin-trajectory-2025/README.md

-# Blue Origin Suborbital Trajectory Simulation in 2-D (Physics 360 Final Project)
+# Modeling the Ascent and Descent of Blue Origin’s New Shepard Capsule Using Numerical Methods in 2-D (Physics 360 Final Project)

-This repository implements a numerical simulation of a Blue Origin–style suborbital ascent, coast, and descent trajectory, calibrated using publicly available parameters from the New Shepard flight on April 14, 2025.
-The simulation solves the coupled equations of motion for a vertically launched rocket with variable mass, atmospheric drag, and altitude-dependent gravity, and reproduces key characteristics of an ~11-minute suborbital flight to the Karman line.
+This project aims to analyze the trajectory of the Blue Origin's New Shepard capsule's 11-minute journey from the ground to the Kármán Line and back to the ground.
+This spacecraft will experience a point of maximum stress, main engine cut-off, capsule separating from the booster, capsule passing the Kármán Line, parachutes deploying, and finally, the capsule touching down on the landing pad.
+This system does not have an analytic solution for all conditions, which makes it a great idea for a computational physics project.
+I will use numerical integration methods (Runge-Kutta) to solve the equations of motion and (Scipy/scipy.integrate.solve_ivp) to calculate the time step for each step.
+The model will simulate position, velocity, and acceleration as a function of time, and it will estimate how long the space crew experienced weightlessness after the capsule passed the Kármán Line.

 The model is implemented in a single, self-contained Jupyter Notebook: